Mohammed-wsabi/b00401062.github.io/Blogger/Programming Languages.md

 ## Java

 [Java](https://www.java.com) is one of the few languages brought into being in the early history of computer programming.
-It is characterized by well-structured syntax but solicits inevitable criticism on its verbosity.
-Equipped with profuse built-in libraries, Java supports native graphical user interface, network programming, database management, etc. It is also powered by a broad community, of which the most well-known one is [Apache](https://www.apache.org).
-Due to its enduring popularity in the industry, Java will undoubtedly keep evolving at a steady pace to adapt to the ever-changing world.
+It is characterized by well-structured syntax but solicits inevitable criticism over its verbosity.
+Equipped with abundant built-in libraries, Java dominates in all but every field of computer science, including graphical user interface, network programming, database management, etc. It is also powered by a handful of open-source communities, of which the most well-known is [Apache](https://www.apache.org).
+The dominance of Java in the industry is unlikely to be chanllenged in the years to come.
+Java will undoubtedly keep evolving at a steady pace to adapt to the ever-changing world and the needs of its immense proponents.

 ## Coconut